Cross-Cultural Simulations in Teacher Education: Developing Empathy and Understanding

 Scholar Commons Citation

 Cruz, Bárbara C. and Patterson, Jennifer M., "Cross-Cultural Simulations in Teacher Education: Developing Empathy and Understanding" (2005).
-Social Science Education Faculty Publications.
-66.
+Teaching and Learning Faculty Publications.
+267.